boschrexroth/ctrlx-automation-sdk/samples-python/datalayer.remote.debug/README.md

 The remote debugging of snaps written in Python is described here [Debugging](../../doc/debug.md), chapter "Python".

-This documentation provides additional informations about this sample project.

 ## Enabling Remote Debugging

 Remote debugging is enabled when the app is called with a command line parameter --debug-port=....